-Many artists sought to display their works in government-sponsored museum exhibitions, such as Germany's "Degenerate Art" Exhibition and France's "France and the Jew."
-Both of those presentations used paintings and sculpture to instruct viewers of a "Jewish menace," blaming political and economic problems on the influence of Jews.
-Beginning in 1941, the "France and the Jew" exhibit in Paris displayed caricatured images of Jews alongside an illustrated history of France's "infiltration" by the Jews and its defeat in World War II.
+The Nazi regime used art to spread antisemitic propaganda through government-sponsored museum exhibitions, such as the so-called "Degenerate Art" Exhibition in Germany2 or the antisemitic propaganda exhibition called "France and the Jew" in German-occupied France.
+Both of those presentations used paintings and sculptures to inform viewers of a supposed "Jewish menace," blaming political and economic problems on the influence of Jewish people.
+Beginning in 1941, the "France and the Jew" exhibition in Paris displayed caricatured images of Jewish people alongside an illustrated history of France's supposed "infiltration" by Jews and its 1940 military defeat by the forces of Nazi Germany.
 The exhibition was the result of the collaborative work of French and German propaganda officials and French artists.